-A pork tenderloin is not a good choice for Maple Mustard Pork Loin.
+A pork tenderloin, on the other hand, is not a good choice for Maple Mustard Slow Cooker Pork Loin.
 It is a smaller, much thinner cut of meat.
 It’s from a muscle that runs along the backbone and usually only weighs about one pound.
 They often come two to a package, in our area.
-Because of their small size and leanness they are best cooked quickly.
+Because of their small size and leanness they are best cooked quickly, at high heat.

 Pure maple syrup: The real thing.
 This is so important.
 You’ll be extremely disappointed if you try to make this with pancake syrup.
 Pure maple syrup is loaded with nutrients and its own distinct flavor.
 It adds sweetness in a healthier way than any refined sugar.
 It can be Grade A or Grade B. A is taken earlier in the season, is lighter in color and has less maple flavor than Grade B. It also has fewer minerals than Grade B. Grade B has a much stronger maple flavor, is thicker and is loaded with minerals.
 Choose the one you like best.
 I had Grade A on hand when creating this recipe.
 But, if I can find it and afford it, I LOVE Grade B. Yum!

-Stone ground mustard: The zing!
+Stone ground mustard: The zing in your crock pot pork loin!
 Stone ground mustard is vinegary, spicy and salty all at the same time.
 It’s a great counterbalance for the maple syrup.
 And the acid from vinegar helps to break down connective tissues and tenderize the meat.
 The seeds add wonderful flavor and texture to the dish.

-Cajun seasoning: I used my own homemade Cajun seasoning.
+Cajun seasoning: I used my own for this pork loin recipe.
 Cajun seasoning blends can vary tremendously.
 So, if you want the same flavor profile as the dish I made, my homemade seasoning is the way to go.
-But, if you have your own favorite Cajun seasoning, you can definitely use it to create a flavor profile you are more accustomed to.
+But, if you have your own favorite Cajun seasoning, you can definitely use it to create a flavor profile you are more accustomed to. homemade Cajun seasoning